Trismegiste/DokudokiBundle/README.md

 It is intended for **advanced users** of [MongoDB][*2] who know and understand the growth of a model on a schemaless database.

-When I mean minimalistic, I mean the longest method takes about 20 lines (that was my first constraint when I start to code this bundle).
-In fact, if you except the mandatory classes for symfony bundle, all the NCLOC are shorter than the infamous method [UnitOfWork::createEntity][*1] of Doctrine 2 (that was my second constraint : don't code over 1k NCLOC)
+When I mean minimalistic, I mean all the NCLOC of the dbal itself are shorter than the infamous method [UnitOfWork::createEntity][*1] of Doctrine 2

 Of course, features are also minimalistic.
 Don't expect the impossible.
 Nevertheless there are some functionalities you don't find anywhere else.